On This Blockchain-Based Version Of Airbnb, There’s No Middleman

 Chou, a former senior programmer at Uber, thinks other sharing platforms could be decentralized in the same fashion as the Airbnb platform.
 “I think all middlemen extract more value than they deliver–that’s why they are profitable,” he says.
 “Any network that can be decentralized, and gives the value back to people, will have an attractive reason [for people] to sign up.”
 He reckons Bee Token home listings will be cheaper than on Airbnb because hosts will be able to pass on some of their 15% savings to customers.

-But, from an engineering point of view, creating a blockchain version of Uber is a harder task than an Airbnb or freelance-matching network like Upwork.
+From an engineering point of view, creating a blockchain version of Uber is a harder task than an Airbnb or freelance-matching network like Upwork.
 Uber needs to match up drivers and passengers in an almost instantaneous manner.
-Airbnb can do its match-making in at a more leisurely speed, placing fewer demands on the underlying system.
+Airbnb can do its match-making at a more leisurely speed, placing fewer demands on the underlying system.

 “I think a lot of [developers] want to do it but they are intimidated by the complex matchmaking algorithm that Uber has,” Chou says.
 “It’s a very heavy load for the blockchain.
 I would love to give my expertise to help it out, but we’re still waiting [for the right project].”